MICommunity/psi-mi-xml-maker/README.md

 - Click **Browse...** to change the save location.
 - Click **Create XML File** to generate and save the XML file(s).

-### 6. Common errors
-- "Cell index must be >= 0" -> please check that the mandatory fields are correctly associated

 ---